cuonglam0105/Portfolio/README.md

-# Welcome to my repositories
+# WELCOME TO MY REPOSITORIES

-Here is a set of projects that I did as a data analyst
+Here is a set of projects that I did as a Data Analyst.
+They are study cases from Codecademy, DataCamp, Coursera or even open data that from public sources